outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 41. Exit the chrooted environment: `exit` and unmount all mounted partitions:

     ```
     exit
     umount -lv /mnt/gentoo/home
     umount -lv /mnt/gentoo/boot{/efi,}
     umount -lv /mnt/gentoo/dev{/shm,/pts,}
     umount -lv /mnt/gentoo{/proc,/sys,}
     ```

-You may reminded that `/mnt/gentoo` is busy, then you need to exit the current terminal, and opening a new one terminal will work.
+    You may be reminded that `/mnt/gentoo` is busy, then you need to exit the current terminal, and opening a new one terminal will work.
 Just let it go.
 Then type in that one magical command that initiates the final, true test: `reboot` with your root account.

     1. When rebooting, if the LiveDVD usb stick is still plugged onto the computer, the chainload to Ubuntu grub does not work.
 It show _error: disk hd0,gpt2 not found_.
 This is because the grub2 treats the USB stick as _hd0_ while the hard disk as _hd1_.
 You can unplug the USB, and CTRL+ALT+DEL.
 Another way is to edit the Ubuntu grub2 chainlaod menu from _hd0_ to _hd1_, then press F10 to boot.
     2. The very first thing after rebooting is to create a regular user account:

        ```
        useradd -g users -G wheel,audio,video -m zachary
        passwd zachary
        ```

     3. [OPTIONAL] Update the system.
 If no need, don't update your system, otherwise your whole world would be in a mess.
-        1. # eix-sync
+        1.\ # eix-sync
             1. For new portageq --version >=2.2.16, use `emaint sync` instead of `emerge --sync`.
-        2. # emerge -avtuDN --with-bdeps=y @world
+        2. \# emerge -avtuDN --with-bdeps=y @world
         6. [optional] # dispatch-conf, if prompted, you just need to input `u`.

             This command will help update files in `/etc/portage` when needed as well.
 I would like to separate per-package settings by filenames.
 Simply input `u` will merge several package settings together, which is undesirable.
 Hence, first check the updates by `diff` the `._cfg*` in corresponding directory.
 And then rename `._cfg*` to relevant package name.